bcpeinhardt/schnauzerUI/narrative_docs/src/introduction.md

 ```

 This is the only code necessary to write in order to run the test in a live
 browser and generate a test report.
-You can place this code in a file called `myTest.sui`
-and run the test with `sui -f ./myTest.sui`.
-It will launch chrome, perform
-the search, and produce an html test report as well as json output.

 ## About this document

 We are subscribing to the Divio documentation system, so this document is composed of four sections:
 1. **Tutorials**: Focused on learning SchnauzerUI.
 Hands on and closely guided.
 2. **How-To Guides**: Focused on solving specific problems with SchnauzerUI.
-We hope to accumulate a lot of these, so don't be afraid to submit a Github issue asking for help, it helps us as much as it does you :)
+We hope to accumulate a lot of these, so don't be afraid to submit a Github issue asking for help, it helps us as much as it does you.
 3. **Reference**: A complete list of all available functionality of SchnauzerUI.
 4. **Explanation**: Covers how SchanzuerUI works under the hood and why it was designed that way.
 Great place to start if you're considering forking or contributing to SchnauzerUI.